Emixeras/mlops-research-stack/README.md

 ## DVC Setup & Usage

 ### Remote Storage

+Notes
+- The `mlops-system-dagster` project is bind-mounted into the `dagster` container for live editing.
+- MLflow tracking URI inside the `dagster` container is `http://mlflow:5000`.
+- Postgres is internal-only (no host port exposed) to avoid conflicts.

 DVC remote storage is implemented as an SSH server in the folder of `fhagenbr` on the MLflow server `mlflow.nt.fh-koeln.de`, as specified in `/.dvc/config`.